Definition of disperse

 1a : to cause to break up (see break up 1a) police dispersed the crowdb : to cause to become spread widely disperse the troopsc : to cause to evaporate or vanish sunlight dispersing the mist

-2 : to spread or distribute from a fixed or constant source: such asa archaic : disseminate disperse the newsb physics : to subject (as light) to dispersionc chemistry : to distribute (as fine particles) more or less evenly throughout a medium
+2 : to spread or distribute from a fixed or constant source: such asa archaic : disseminate disperse the newsb physics : to subject to dispersion (see dispersion 4) disperse lightc chemistry : to distribute (something, such as fine particles) more or less evenly throughout a medium

 1 : to break up in random fashion the crowd dispersed on request